-At the end of the current year, as compared to the prior year, Charges for Services (revenues) for the Business-type activities increased by \$1.41 million and expenses increased by \$0.75 million.
-Net position of the Proprietary Funds at September 30, 2022, was \$4.73 million.
-Net position increased by \$1.45 million.
-This increase is primarily due to the increase in golf activity in the Country Club and the implementation of the Non-Ad Valorem assessment in the Stormwater Utility Fund.
+At the end of the current year, as compared to the prior year, Charges for Services (revenues) for the Business-type activities increased by \$0.54 million, while expenses increased by \$0.43 million.
+The net position of the Proprietary Funds at September 30, 2023, was \$6.84 million, reflecting an increase of \$2.12 million.
+This growth is mainly due to increased golf activity at the Country Club.